rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 npm i apollo-server-express jsonwebtoken express graphql
 ```

 In your main entry file include the code below.
 The important part is adding the request and response objects to the `ApolloServer` context.
-This will allow access to the request object in the resolvers which will contain user information decoded from a token.
+This will allow access to the request object in the resolvers that contain user information decoded from a token.

 ```javascript
 const { ApolloServer } = require("apollo-server-express");